omar-diab/DL-Project-One/README.md

 - max epochs: `50`
 - seed: `42`

-Evaluation includes:
+**Evaluation**

 - clean test accuracy
 - adversarial test accuracy

-Purpose:
+**Purpose**

 - study how adversarial training affects generalization,
 - test whether robustness-oriented training behaves like another form of regularization,
-- compare it with more classical anti-overfitting techniques.
+- compare it with more classical anti-overfitting methods.

-This notebook is valuable because it extends the project from standard generalization to **robust generalization**.
+This notebook extends the project from standard generalization to **robust generalization**.

 ---

 ### `reg_11_full_combo_before_optimization.ipynb` — Full Combined Setup

-This notebook is the bridge between the regularization study and the optimization study.
+This notebook acts as the bridge between the regularization study and the optimization study.

 It combines multiple methods into one integrated training pipeline.